extrange/personal-blog/src/docs/blog-posts/2021-01-16-my-investment-portfolio.md

 [Insurance is not investment.](https://www.valueresearchonline.com/stories/9261/do-not-mix-insurance-and-investment).
 The returns from a whole life policy are much lower than even CPF (SA account earns 4% guaranteed interest, while most whole-life plans have a floor interest rate of 2% p.a.).
 Rather, one buys insurance as a hedge against adverse events which may cause you to need the money earlier, such as disability or illness.
 For most working adults with dependents, term life insurance is sufficient.

 [^ishares]: If you're wondering why I buy so many ETFs from iShares, it's because they boast one of the lowest expense ratios (an annual fee charged by the ETF managers).
 Alternative ETF providers include [SSGA](https://www.ssga.com/us/en/institutional/etfs) and [Vanguard](https://investor.vanguard.com/etf/list#/etf/asset-class/month-end-returns).
-[^bid-ask-spread]: This is the difference between the price you buy and sell at.
-Lower liquidity means this gap will be bigger.
 [^rebalancing]: From 'The Intelligent Asset Allocator'.
 Stock returns exhibit autocorrelation (that is, future returns are affected by past returns) over short time periods (e.g. days to months).
 If you were to rebalance during such a period where the autocorrelation is positive, you would lose money as you would be selling the rising asset too soon.
 [^withdrawal]: From 'The Intelligent Asset Allocator'.
 While the real, inflation-adjusted return of your portfolio may be more than 4% p.a., there are years where your portfolio may earn less than this and vice versa.
 Based on historical data, a withdrawal rate of more than 4% p.a. has quite a high probability of draining the entire portfolio during a string of years with poor returns.
 With a 4% or lower withdrawal rate, the portfolio theoretically can be sustained nearly indefinitely.
 Contrast this to CPF ;)
 [^hedging]: The Intelligent Asset Allocator, pg 142.